diogoff/trackml-100/README.md

 ### What is `qsub_routes.py`?

 Nothing special.
 Just the command that runs `routes.py` as a single worker on a [PBS](https://www.pbspro.org/) cluster.

 Note, however, the memory requirement (500 GB of RAM).
+(Again, it might be possible to alleviate this requirement by using something such as [Dask](https://dask.org/).)

 As a result of this second step, we will have a `routes.csv` file of about 23.5 GB.